Weemee/woa/README.md

 This is a game project of mine about rebuilding your own world, solar system, cluster and eventually universe.
 I can't say exactly what will be included in the game yet, since I haven't figured it out myself yet.
 I will add my list of ideas eventually, but for now things will be in development for a while.

-Additional docs can be found in the folder "docs", just general other information, like patch notes, how-to, config e.t.c.
+Additional docs can be found in the folder "docs", just general other information, like patch notes, how-to, config e.t.c

 # Many thanks to the mentioned below